tytydraco/yessleep/out/Mother_saw_the_devil_in_everything_especially_in_me_She_did_all_she_could_to_get_him_out.md

 Father didn’t bother to contain her excesses.
 His life revolved around reading the newspaper, working, having dinner, and watching whatever game was on at night.
 He looked at us like animals, whose only master was mother.

 As her only daughter, mother was particularly worse with me.
-“Every woman is an Eve in potential,” was her motto towards me.
+“Every woman is an Eve in potential,” was her motto.
 There was always an apple to be eaten.

 My only solace was at school, where, even though I had no friends, I had books.
 At the library, I read everything—from geography to science fiction.
 The printed words were my real home, not the cramped room I was forced to sleep in.